joyrider3774/PinballX_Launcher_app/README.md

 ### SMOOTHRESIZEDRAW
 When set to 1 will use a resizing function that applies smoothing when SCALED divided by SCALEM does not equal 1 (means form is resized).
 This will make sure text is not jaggy and smoothend on the scaled bitmap.
 When this value is 0 a faster function is used but quality will be reduced (Default = 1)

+### FORCEFOREGROUNDWINDOW
+Specifies the way the windows is kept in the foreground, 0 = nothing is done to keep window activated, 1 = window is forced to foreground every few milliseconds, 2 = window is forced to foreground once at startup.
+(Default = 0)

 ### TITLE
 Title to be shown at the top of the program (Default = Pinball FX3 Launcher)

+##JOYPAD INI SETTINGS

+### USEJOYPAD
+enable (1) / Disable (0) joypad support (Default = 0)

+### JOYAXISSELECTION
+enable (1) / Disable (0) left / right selections using joystick axises, this is tied to LEFTRIGHTAXIS parameter (Default = 1)

+### JOYPOVSELECTION
+enable (1) / Disable (0) left / right selections using the joysitck pov, this is tied to the JOYPOVLEFTMIN, JOYPOVLEFTMAX, JOYPOVRIGHTMIN and JOYPOVRIGHTMAX parameters (Default = 1)

+### JOYBUTTONSELECTION
+enable (1) / Disable (0) left / right selections using joystick buttons, this is tied to the LEFTBUTTON and RIGHTBUTTON parameters (Default = 1)

+### LEFTBUTTON
+joystick button to be used for a left selection (Default = 4 / LB Button on xbox 360 joypad)

+### RIGHTBUTTON
+joystick button to be used for a right selection (Default = 5 / RB Button on xbox 360 joypad)

+### LAUNCHBUTTON
+joystick button to be used to confirm the selection and launch the game (Default = 0 / A Button on xbox 360 joypad)

+### QUITBUTTON
+joystick button to be used to quit the launcher (Default = 6 / back Button on xbox 360 joypad)

+### LEFTRIGHTAXIS
+Used to specify which axis to use to make left an right selections (Default = 0 / X-Axis on xbox 360 joypad)

+### LEFTRIGHTAXISDEADZONE
+used to specify the deadzone value, a joypad axis might never be exactly 0 in resting position so you can provide a value here before it registers the axis values (both negative and positive) (Default = 0,5)

+### JOYPOVLEFTMIN
+Minimum value of the POV to be registered as a left direction, Used in conjunction with JOYPOVLEFTMAX (Default = 260)

+### JOYPOVLEFTMAX
+Maximum value of the POV to be registered as a left direction, Used in conjunction with JOYPOVLEFTMIN (Default = 280)

+### JOYPOVRIGHTMIN
+Minimum value of the POV to be registered as a right direction, Used in conjunction with JOYPOVRIGHTMAX (Default = 80)

+### JOYPOVRIGHTMAX
+Maximum value of the POV to be registered as a left direction, Used in conjunction with JOYPOVLEFTMIN (Default = 100)

 ## ADVANCED INI SETTINGS
 If you make a copy of the executable and rename it and then start it again a seperate ini file will be created (same name as binary) using  same